 - sexual side effects e.g. diminished sexual interest, performance, or satisfaction (Farach et al., 2012)

-Although widely used to treat anxiety in the past, benzodiazepines are no longer considered to be first-line therapies because of the risks associated with their chronic use.
-They are very effective in reducing acute anxiety, as they generally produce almost immediate effects, and thus may be prescribed for short-term, “as-needed” use.
+These drugs are no longer used first because of the risks associated with their chronic use, although they were commonly given in the past.
+They are very effective in reducing acute anxiety, as they generally produce almost immediate effects, and may be prescribed for short-term, “as-needed” use.
 (Longo & Johnson, 2000)